Hip2save Is Paying $5K + Extra Perks For Black Friday Shopper Dream Job

 The selected entrant will be awarded:

-"The in-house deal-hunting team at Hip2Save essentially gets paid to shop, so we thought why not extend that opportunity to our readers, but with a little more pizzazz," said Collin Morgan, owner of Hip2Save.
-"We've been sourcing the best deals for over 15 years, saving our community hundreds of thousands of dollars.
-With prices rising across nearly all product categories, we can't wait to continue that mission for the upcoming holiday season, especially with a new dedicated Black Friday Shopper on board!"
+“The in-house deal-hunting team at Hip2Save essentially gets paid to shop, so we thought why not extend that opportunity to our readers, but with a little more pizzazz,” says Collin Morgan, owner of Hip2Save.“We've been sourcing the best deals for over 15 years, saving our community hundreds of thousands of dollars.
+With prices rising across nearly all product categories, we can't wait to continue that mission for the upcoming holiday season, especially with a new dedicated Black Friday Shopper on board!”

 The winner of the Dream Job will be selected on October 14th and begin fulfilling their duties in early November when retailers start announcing their upcoming Black Friday promotions.